-People, who required intensive support, had one to one or two to one staffing at particular times.
+People who required additional support had one to one staffing when they needed it.
 Staff confirmed there were sufficient staff to meet these requirements.
 Staff had completed appropriate training and had the right skills and knowledge to meet people's needs.
 New staff received a comprehensive induction programme when they started work.
 People were protected by the company's safe recruitment procedures.

-All significant events and incidences were document and analysed.
+People's opinions were sought formally and informally.
+There were quality assurance systems in place.
+Feedback was sought from people and their relatives to assess the quality of the service provided.
+All significant events and incidences were documented and analysed.
 Evaluation of incidents was used to help make improvements and keep people safe.
 Improvements helped to ensure positive progress was made in the delivery of care and support provided by the staff.
-Feedback to assess the quality of the service provided was sought from people living in the home, relatives, professionals and staff.